-- The pancreas is a gland that sits between the stomach and the duodenum. - Exocrine function the pancreas secretes enzymes which are released into the duodenum to facilitate digestion e.g. lipase, proteases and amylase. - Endocrine function the pancreas releases insulin to assist with the absorption of glucose from the blood into the cells of the body. - Cancers in the pancreas reduce enzyme production / release.
-Closer the tumour to duodenum, less exocrine function exponentially (Keller & Layer, 2005). - 80-90% of patients display exocrine insufficiency. - Cancers affecting the tail of the pancreas more likely to cause diabetes. - Type 3C diabetes
+- The pancreas is a gland that sits between the stomach and the duodenum. - Exocrine function the pancreas secretes enzymes which are released into the duodenum to facilitate digestion e.g. lipase, proteases and amylase. - Endocrine function the pancreas releases insulin to assist with the absorption of glucose from the blood into the cells of the body. - Cancers in the pancreas reduce enzyme production / release this is known as Pancreatic Exocrine Insufficiency. - Closer the tumour to duodenum, less exocrine function exponentially (Keller & Layer, 2005). - 80-90% of patients display exocrine insufficiency. - Cancers affecting the tail of the pancreas more likely to cause diabetes. - Type 3C diabetes